bright/new-www/content/our-areas/iot-development.md

   application development and IoT integration services in the UK and the USA.
   Contact us today!
 our_services_icon: /images/iot_development2.png
-name: IoT development
+name: IoT solutions
 slug: iot-development
 short_description: We specialise in the Internet of Things solutions.
 We build IoT software for restaurants, retail, eHealth and fintech industries.
-order: 9
+order: 4
 title: discover the impact of IoT solutions company
 highlighted_word: IoT
 image_our_service_desktop: /images/iot_development_company_desktop_big.png